-There are approximately 173 fishery officers stationed in the Pacific Region, which encompasses British Columbia and Yukon Territory.
+C&P Fishery Officers in the Pacific Region encompass British Columbia and the Yukon Territory.
 They are designated as "Fishery Officers" under Section 5 of the Fisheries Act.
-The Fisheries Act and the Criminal Code of Canada are the primary pieces of legislation outlining the powers and responsibilities of Fishery Officers.
-Officers are designated under other Acts as well, such as the Coastal Fisheries Protection Act and Species at Risk Act.
+Accordingly, the Fisheries Act and the Criminal Code of Canada are the primary pieces of legislation outlining the powers and responsibilities of Fishery Officers.
+However, Fishery Officers are designated under other Acts as well, such as the Coastal Fisheries Protection Act and Species at Risk Act.

-Conservation and Protection Fishery Officers are supported by the National Fisheries Intelligence Service, whose staff provide intelligence analysis services and assist in identifying targets for enforcement action.
+C&P Fishery Officers are supported by the National Fisheries Intelligence Service, whose staff provide intelligence analysis services and assist in identifying targets for enforcement action.
 A process to incorporate information of value to the intelligence cycle has been developed.
-This process allows Fishery Officers, Resource Managers and stock assessment staff to collect and submit this information on a timely basis.
+This process allows Fishery Officers, Resource Managers and Stock Assessment staff to collect and submit this information on a timely basis.

 Users of the resource have a responsibility to report violations.
-Any suspected or actual fisheries, wildlife or pollution violations can be quickly and discretely reported to the appropriate enforcement officer by using the toll free observe, record and report hotline.
+Any suspected or actual fisheries, wildlife, or pollution violations can be quickly and discretely reported to the appropriate enforcement officer by using the toll free observe, record and report hotline.
 This toll free number is available 24 hours a day.